Timeless patterns of human limitations

 I don’t know if that is your intended main message (I hope I’m not too far off), but it is certainly a message that comes across loud and clear to me from your writing; and it is a message I find extremely compelling, helpful, and new.
-If that is indeed what you are primarily aiming to convey, I’m totally behind it.
-The world needs a book—probably a boatload of books—that conveys this message.

 You then back up this message with a huge number of examples contrasting neurotypical and autistic (and aboriginal) approaches, values, tendencies, and so on; and with a huge number of practical examples of how the autistic approach can be translated into real-world organizations, relationships, protocols, methodologies, frameworks, and so on.
 All of this makes it very clear that autists have genuine, and important, urgently-needed skills and abilities, especially related to collaborating in ways that are beneficial for society and the planet —because they are in alignment with broad evolutionary principles.

 A major corollary of the main idea (again, as I understood it) is your description of neurotypical and neuronormative traits.
 The most striking idea that came across to me in this regard is: the neurotypical mode of being is a communicational learning disability.
 That is quite a shocking way to put it, but you make an excellent case for it.
 It’s a radical idea but it rings true.